CakeDC/users/Docs/Documentation/Permissions.md

 ];
 ```

-I want to allow access to all from one prefix
+I want to allow access to all controllers from one prefix
 ---------------------------------------------
 To allow access to specific to all pages from one prefix we need to include a new rule at config/permissions.php
 using the value '*' for 'plugin', 'controller' and 'action' keys.